Share this post on:

 The Idealist Personality Temperament

-As Abstract Cooperators, Idealists speak primarily of what they hope for and imagine might be possible for people, and they want to act in good conscience, always trying to reach their goals without compromising their code of ethics.
+As Abstract Cooperators, Idealists speak primarily of what they hope for and imagine might be possible for people.
+They want to act in good conscience, always trying to reach their goals without compromising their code of ethics.

 • Idealists are enthusiastic, trust their Intuition, yearn for romance, seek their true selves, prize meaningful relationships, and dream of attaining wisdom.